 The most popularly recognised classical dance forms are eight, which have been mentioned in the ancient Indian text of Natya Shastra.
 These are 8 Indian classical dance forms - Kathak (North India, Bharatnatyam) ( South India ), Kathakali ( South-west India), Odissi ( Odissa), Manipuri (Manipur), Kuchipudi ( Andhra Pradesh), Mohinyattam ( Kerala), Sattriya ( Assam).

 Kathak dance is native to North India and it is one of 8 Indian classical dance forms.
-Kathak is derived from the Sanskrit word 'KATHA' which means story and ‘KATHAN’ which means to tell, and Katha-kaars which are the story tellers.
+Kathak is derived from the Sanskrit word 'KATHA' which means story and ‘KATHAN’ which means to tell, and Katha-kaars which are the storytellers.
 They travelled village to village narrating stories from the sacred literature and folk tales of India.
-Music, gesture, mime and movements were added to make the listening of these stories more memorable and interesting.
-The Kathak dance form emphasizes rhythmic foot movements wearing with bells (Ghungroo).
+Music, gestures, mime and movements were added to make the listening of these stories more memorable and interesting.
+The Kathak dance form emphasises rhythmic foot movements with bells (Ghungroo).
 The legs and torso are generally straight.
-Another key feature of Kathak is use of numberless spins or circles.
-There are three different traditions of Kathak which is called ‘Gharana’.
+Another key feature of Kathak is the use of numberless spins or circles.
+There are three different traditions of Kathak which are called ‘Gharana’.
 They are known as Jaipur, Lucknow and Benaras gharana.

 As mentioned in the Natyashastra, Indian classical dance has threefold divisions:

-Nritta: Nritta is pure technical dance which consists of rhythmic movements of body and various pattern of footwork.
+Nritta: Nritta is pure technical dance which consists of rhythmic movements of body and various patterns of footwork.

 Nritya: Nritya is a dance which emphasises on suggestive facial expressions along with hand gestures and symbolic body movements.
 The dance which is performed to convey the meaning of a theme.

-Natya: Natya is a presentation of the particular mythological, historical character.
-It depicts physical and emotional condition of the character.
+Natya: Natya is a presentation of a particular mythological, historical character.
+It depicts the physical and emotional condition of the character.

 Mughal Era-During the hold of Mughal emperors Kathak went through a big transformation.
-Dancers were more focused on technical aspect, variation of rhythm and speedy turns.
+Dancers were more focused on technical aspects, variation of rhythm and speedy turns.
 Many new compositions were introduced.
-Grace, charm and delicacy became an important part of presentation.
+Grace, charm and delicacy became an important part of the presentation.
 Kathak was merged with many other musical forms.
-Traditional costume got replaced with Mughal influenced patterns.
+Traditional costumes got replaced with Mughal influenced patterns.
 Kathak was influenced by the Mughal Royalty.

 Today, Kathak has developed into a refined art form for the concert hall that blends the influences of both eras.